monzee/vanilla/README.md

 ### AndroidPermit

+Android Marshmallow introduced a new security model that requires apps to ask permission from the user during runtime and not during installation.

 Declare your code that requires certain permissions.
 This has to be done early and unconditionally because it is possible for the activity to be killed and